BetterCallHoang/BetterCallHoang/README.md

-Hi everyone, my name is **Viet-Hoang Nguyen**, a handsome man who loves learning new things and creating interesting and useful stuffs.
+Hi everyone, my name is **Viet-Hoang Nguyen**, a young man who loves learning new things and creating interesting and useful stuffs.

 ## 👋 About Me